Western researchers honoured by Canadian Academy of Health Sciences - Western News

 The CAHS awards fellowships to individuals who display noteworthy excellence in their work to advance health science in Canada.
 Fellows are nominated by their peers and chosen through a rigorous selection process based on their academic performance, international recognition, creativity and dedication to serve.

-Fellowship to the CAHS is considered one of the highest honours for individuals in the Canadian health sciences community.
+Induction into the CAHS as a Fellow is considered one of the highest honours within Canada’s academic community.

 David J. A. Dozois, Faculty of Social Science